Unpinned Python Packages

 6. Document dependency management

 Establish team guidelines for dependency management.
-Require version pinning for all Python packages in actions.
+Require version pinning for all Python package installs in workflows and actions.

 Secure Version